moon23k/moon23k/README.md

 <br>

 ## 💾 Data
-&nbsp; AI model learns from large amounts of data.
+&nbsp; Deep Learning model learns from large amounts of data.
 Therefore, high-quality bulk data is essential for building a good model.
 Below is a series of Data-Related Experiments.
 And the Experiements include from simply fetching and processing data, to further research such as Tokenization and Data Augmentation.

 * <a href="https://github.com/moon23k/NLP_Datasets">**Download and Process** Datasets</a>
 * <a href="https://github.com/moon23k/Tokenizations">**Tokenization** Strategies</a>